we3lab/electric-emission-cost/docs/how_to_cost.rst

 ==========================

 Next, we will calculate the cost for the given period (from `start_date` to `end_date`, *exclusively*).
-We show an example in `numpy`, `CVXPY`, and `Pyomo` since the EEC package supports all three libraries.
+We show an example in `NumPy`, `CVXPY`, and `Pyomo` since the EEC package supports all three libraries.

 The below examples exclude some more advanced features available via optional arguments and flags, which are particularly useful for moving horizon optimization.
 :ref:`how-to-advanced` offers a more complete overview of those advanced features.